HewlettPackard/c-spiffe/examples/spiffe-jwt/README.md

 ```

 A middleware is added to authenticate client JWT-SVIDs provided in the `Authorization` header.
-This middleware validates the token using the [jwtsvid.ParseAndValidate](using bundles obtained from the workloadapi_JWTSource).
+This middleware validates the token using the [jwtsvid_ParseAndValidate](using bundles obtained from the workloadapi_JWTSource).

 ```C++
     err_t err;